 Mission San Carlos Borroméo del río Carmelo was the second mission founded of the Alta California Missions.
-In that, it became a critical building for the success of the missions and ultimately the headquarters for the expansion of the ministry under Father Serra.
-The mission was founded in 1770 and became a National Historical Landmark in 1966.
+It became a critical building for the success of the missions and, ultimately, the headquarters for the expansion of the ministry under Father Serra.
+The mission was founded in 1770 and became a National Historic Landmark in 1966.
 If you are traveling the coast, then you really should carve out some time to visit this mission, here are all the details.

 - Cost: $6.50